Poly2it/sixels-py/README.md

 # Sixels-Py
 This is my attempt at writing an efficient [sixel](https://en.wikipedia.org/wiki/Sixel) encoder in Python.
-It is fairly lightweight, and uses only PIL and numpy as external dependencies.
+It is fairly lightweight, and uses only PIL as a dependency.

 ![](docs/screenshot.png)